sjbrownrigg/discogstagger/README.md

 With this version I am developing:

-  * string formatting functions
+  * string formatting functions (Foobar2000 & mp3Tag style)
+  * making technical information available using placeholders (Foobar2000 & mp3Tag style)
-  * cue file processing
+  * cue* file processing
   * searching discogs for release data (based on existing metadata)
-  * choice of replaygain processors
+  * choice of replaygain processors (metaflac & loudgain)

-This version uses a modified version of the CUE library from the lolcut project: https://pypi.org/project/lolcut/
+*This version uses a modified version of the CUE library from the lolcut project: https://pypi.org/project/lolcut/

 ## Develop on discogstagger